H2020DiamondEU/Octoboard/readme.md

 ## Contact
 For further information on integrating this measurement system into your PV lab, please contact:
-- **Lukas Wagner**, AG Solare Energiekonversion , University of Marburg,  lukas.wagner@physik.uni-marburg.de
+- **Lukas Wagner**, AG Solare Energiekonversion University of Marburg,  lukas.wagner@physik.uni-marburg.de
-- **Clemens Bartzky**, Fraunhofer ISE, clemens.baretzky@ise.fraunhofer.de
+- **Clemens Baretzky**, Fraunhofer ISE, clemens.baretzky@ise.fraunhofer.de

 ## Acknowledgments
 This design was developed at the **University of Marburg** and **Fraunhofer ISE**.